cordercorder/knn-models/examples/es_knnmt/README.md

 [https://openreview.net/pdf?id=uu1GBD9SlLe](https://openreview.net/pdf?id=uu1GBD9SlLe)

-**As the paper is still under review at ICLR 2023, to obey the double-blind review policy we hereby declare that we are not the author of the paper and do not know about the author's identity.**

 The paper [Simple and Scalable Nearest Neighbor Machine Translation](https://openreview.net/pdf?id=uu1GBD9SlLe) introduces SK-MT to reduce the storage requirement of kNN-MT and its variants which usually rely on the similarity search of dense vectors to perform retrieval across the whole datastore.
 Specifically, SK-MT